 Emotional cheating can be difficult to wrap your mind around.
 It’s not a physical affair; it’s a meeting of the mind and heart — which is why it’s called an “affair of the heart.”
 It’s an intimate friendship with someone of the opposite sex – not your partner.

+If you’re curious about physical infidelity, read Why Men Cheat – It’s Not Because the Other Woman is Prettier.
+There are differences between emotional and physical cheating, but the reasons for straying are the same.
 Emotional infidelity doesn’t necessarily break spoken vows, create unwanted pregnancies, or spread physical illness.
 It’s an intimate friendship that crosses boundaries.

 Intimate friendships cause serious problems in love relationships, and can be as devastating to a marriage or partnership as physical unfaithfulness — if not more so.
 Determining the difference between harmless flirting versus cheating is important to a healthy relationship, and can strengthen your relationship or marriage.